Mark0016/rigol-scopegui/README.md

 It can display the signals being measured by the oscilloscope and change the most common settings.

+EXECUTE gui.py TO RUN ("python3 gui.py" in CLI or just make it executable)

 Dependencies:

 Python 3   (>=3.1)